BOC Group

 Type: Service

-BOC uses the OMiLAB Innovation Corner in combination with its modelling approaches (ADONIS, ADOIT, ADOGRC) to support customers during the digital transformation.
+BOC uses the OMiLAB Innovation Corner in combination with its digital modelling approaches (such as ADONIS, ADOIT, ADOGRC) and its physical modelling approaches (such as the Scenario Scanner) to support SMEs during their digital transformation.

 There are three abstraction layers of the industrial OMiLAB Innovation Corner at BOC.